cemoner/CityGuide/README.md

 # City Guide App

 Welcome to the **City Guide App** repository!
-This project is a modern, feature-based Android application for shopping electronic products.
+This project is a modern, feature-based Android application for guidance in a city.
 Built entirely with Jetpack Compose and following Clean Architecture principles, the app uses MVVM and MVI patterns for efficient state management and separation of concerns.

 ---